How to remove Search Encrypt from your browser

 Trying to restore your browser’s settings without deleting Search Encrypt first is useless — most likely, it will simply reappear soon.
-Start by reviewing the list of programs installed on your computer.
+Why does Search Encrypt keep coming up?
+This is because another program you installed also installed Search Encrypt on its own.
+So, start by reviewing the list of programs installed on your computer.
 Look for anything suspicious that you don’t remember installing and double-check everything you installed before you noticed Search Encrypt for the first time.

 The next steps differ depending on your operating system.

 - Click the Start button, then select Settings > Apps > Apps & features.

 - Select the suspicious app and press Uninstall.

 - Click the Finder icon and select Applications in the sidebar.

 - Find the app and drag it from the Applications folder to the Trash (at the end of the Dock).

 - Empty the Trash.